Image Credit: Getty Images / AfricaImages

 Recognizing cravings as a migraine symptom

-I didn’t always recognize that a desire for a particular food was a migraine symptom.
+I didn’t always recognize that a hankering for a certain food was a symptom of migraine.
 At first, I assumed I was just having random cravings.
 I usually gave in.

 A headache diary documents your symptoms and helps you to notice patterns.
-It's especially beneficial if you're just starting your migraine journey.
-As I jotted down how I was feeling day by day, I eventually saw a pattern emerge.
+It’s especially helpful if you’re just starting out on your migraine journey.
+You may notice that you experience certain food cravings prior to the headache phase of your migraine.

-Once I saw a pattern in my cravings, I could figure out how to better manage them.
+Once I saw a pattern in my cravings, I was able to figure out how to better manage them.

 My sole craving for years was a juicy cheeseburger.
-Something about the bun, the meat, and the toppings sends me into food oblivion.
-I often hanker after the three specific foods: hamburgers, roast beef sandwiches, and sushi.
+There’s something about the bun, the meat, and toppings that sends me into food oblivion.
+Three foods that come up often for me lately are hamburgers, roast beef sandwiches, and sushi.

 Here are my top tried-and-true tips for managing migraine food cravings.